jd-opensource/JoyAI-VL-Interaction/README.md

 ## 🧩 Capability

 Once interactivity is trained into the model itself, rather than bolted on by an external harness, a whole class of capabilities comes naturally.
 These are exactly the things a turn-based assistant can't do well, however fast it answers: being present, acting at the right moment, sensing time, and remembering across a long stream.
 Here are nine of them, each a natural advantage of building interaction into the model.
-And for every demo below, we include real screen recordings of Doubao's and Gemini's video-call assistants alongside ours, so the difference in interaction style between an interaction model and a turn-based one is plain to see.
+And for every capability below, we include real screen recordings of Doubao's and Gemini's video-call assistants alongside ours, so the difference in interaction style between an interaction model and a turn-based one is plain to see.

 ![JoyAI-VL-Interaction capability grid](img/capability-grid.svg)